Gefei-Cai/gefei-cai.github.io/_pages/markdown.md

 ## Notes on Schramm-Loewner Evolution and 2D Critical Lattice Models (in Chinese)

 These are all collected in [Zhihu](https://www.zhihu.com/column/c_1296527465138434048), which are written during my undergraduate studies.
+Due to some other reasons, this Zhihu account no longer exists.

 ## Other Topics